Yan Gomes Preview, Player Props: Cubs vs. Giants

 Yan Gomes At The Plate

-- He has hit a home run in eight games this year (8.5%), homering in 2.6% of his chances at the plate.
+- Gomes has picked up a hit in 62.1% of his 95 games this year, with at least two hits in 21.1% of them.

-- In 34 games this season (36.2%), Gomes has picked up an RBI, and in 10 of those games (10.6%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- He has gone deep in 8.4% of his games this year, and 2.6% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.